Roof and tunnel hacking

 Roof and tunnel hacking is the unauthorized exploration of roof and utility tunnel spaces.
 The term carries a strong collegiate connotation, stemming from its use at MIT and at the U.S. Naval Academy, where the practice has a long history.
 It is a form of urban exploration.

 Some participants use it as a means of carrying out collegiate pranks, by hanging banners from high places or, in one notable example from MIT, placing a life-size model police car on top of a university building.
 Others are interested in exploring inaccessible and seldom-seen places; that such exploration is unauthorized is often part of the thrill.
 Roofers, in particular, may be interested in the skyline views from the highest points on a campus.

-On August 1, 2016, Red Bull TV launched the documentary series URBEX – Enter At Your Own Risk, that also chronicles roof and tunnel hacking.
+On August 1, 2016, Red Bull TV launched the documentary series URBEX – Enter At Your Own Risk, which also chronicles roof and tunnel hacking.